 If you live in New York City and considering a trip to Fire Island this season for the first time, you should know that it isn’t easy nor is there a way to get there on the cheap.
-Just being real that newbies will be a bit stressed and drained when your feet actually touches down on sand.
+Just being real.
+Newbies will be a bit stressed and drained when your feet actually touches down on sand.

 How to Get to Fire Island (and How Much Do Tickets Cost)?